 My friend Simon just revealed to me that he secretly published a Czech translation of The Ethics of Anarcho-Capitalism last year.
 He tells me that the translator understands the subject well, so I’m hopeful that Czech readers will enjoy it.

-Continue reading “Etika anarchokapitalismu”
+Continue reading “Etika anarchokapitalismu”what is aging?

 I recently attended the Longevity Frontiers Workshop, which was a fantastic event hosted by the Longevity Biotech Fellowship and the Foresight Institute.
 One of the highlights was an impromptu debate on the underlying mechanisms of aging between Jean Hebert and Vadim Gladyshev.